timburr1/timburr1.github.io/_posts/2022-05-07-prime-checker.md

 <script type="text/python" src="/brython/prime_checker.py"></script>

 <body onload="brython()">
-	<p>An example of using <a href="https://brython.info/">Brython</a> to embed Python code in a script tag.
-Press F12 or right-click -> Inspect to view the source code.</p>
+	<p>An example of using <a href="https://brython.info/">Brython</a> to embed Python in an HTML script tag, scroll down for the source code.
+(You can also press F12 or right-click -> Inspect to view the full page source, but the Python code will be minified.)</p>
 	<br>
 	<b>Enter a positive number:</b>
 	<input type="number" id="user_input" min="1">